-What is mobile app monetization?
+What is monetization for mobile apps?

-in the pay-to-download model, sometimes called the premium model, users simply pay to download the app.
+In the pay-to-download monetization model, sometimes called the premium model, users pay a fixed amount to download the app.
 This model was previously the most popular model among app developers as the technology needed for the other models had yet to be developed.

-Spotify is one of the most well-known apps leveraging a freemium model.
+Spotify is one of the most well-known apps leveraging a freemium pricing model.
 Users can download the app and listen to its content for free with ads.
 However, Spotify gives users the option to purchase a monthly or yearly subscription, allowing them to listen to Spotify’s music and podcasts ad-free.

-A free trial period of an app is an excellent way for developers to demonstrate the full capabilities of their paid app.
+A free trial period of an app is an excellent way for developers to demonstrate the full capabilities of their freemium or subscription-based app.
 Users can download and try the app for free for a set time period to determine if they want to commit to the paid app.

 In this model, an app developer provides sponsorship opportunities to companies by offering them brand exposure within the app.
-Sponsorships work well for apps with a large user base, but also if an app is widely-known within a niche market as relevant companies will likely be interested in the app’s user base.
+Sponsorships work well for apps with a large user base, but also if an app is widely known within a niche market–as relevant companies will likely be interested in the app’s user base.

-The sponsorship model differs from in-app advertising as developers do not need to integrate their app with an ad network to run ads.
+The sponsorship monetization model differs from in-app advertising as developers do not need to integrate their app with an ad network to run ads.
 Instead, the ads are typically more static and further tailored to the needs of the sponsor’s brand.
 For example, a developer could add a sponsor’s logo to their loading screen.